devadathanmb/rit-etlab-api/README.md

    This step is optional but recommended to exit the virtual environment.

+---

 ## Usage

-For detailed information on API endpoints and usage, refer to the [Swagger Documentation](thing).
+For detailed information on API endpoints and usage, refer to the [Swagger Documentation](https://rit-etlab-api.onrender.com/apidocs).

-## Documentation

-Explore the API endpoints and details in the [Swagger Documentation](https://rit-etlab-api.onrender.com/apidocs).

 ## Known Issues

 - The API relies on web scraping and may encounter issues if the structure of the RIT Etlab portal changes.

 ## Deployment

-The API is deployed at [https://rit-etlab-api.onrender.com].
+The API is deployed at **https://rit-etlab-api.onrender.com**.
 Visit the deployment for live usage.

 ### Availability

 Monitor the API's availability in real-time using [Uptime Robot Status Page](https://stats.uptimerobot.com/pplYnfQOZQ).

 ## Contributing

 Feel free to contribute to the development of this API.
 Fork the repository, make your changes, and submit a pull request.

 ## License

-This project is licensed under the [GPL License](./LICENSE.md).
+This project is licensed under the [GPL 3.0 License](./LICENSE.md).